duarteguilherme/autobounds/README.md

-# Causal ID
+# AUTOBOUND

-This package implements algorithms for causal identification, including the one described in Duarte, Knox, Mummolo. "$\varepsilon$-sharp causal bounds" (2021).
+This python package implement the AUTOBOUND algorithm for causal bounds, described in Duarte, Filkenstein, Knox, Mummolo, Shpitser.

+To install:

+    pip install .

+To run simulations, check out autobound/simulations.py